Webflow Tips5 min read

 3. HTML Embed Element (Component-Level Code)

-When you need custom code inside a particularsection or component, use Webflow’s HTML Embed element.
+When you need custom code inside a particular section or component, use Webflow’s HTML Embed element.

 How to do it: